statisticalbiotechnology/dsbook/dsbook/supervised/svm.md

 ### Support Vectors

-An important feature of SVMs is that the **maximum-margin hyperplane** is determined only by the points that lie closest to it—the **support vectors**.
+An important feature of SVMs is that the **maximum-margin hyperplane** is determined only by the points that lie closest to it, the **support vectors**.
 These points are crucial, as they define the boundary of the margin and determine the final classifier.
 All other points do not directly affect the hyperplane.